 - Loss of bone of the facial skeleton.
 This is more pronounced as you age and can be addressed with facial implants to the chin and cheek or fat grafting to restore lost volume.

 - Only a highly trained and experienced surgeon can assess and treat these multiple causes of facial aging.
 A combination of skillfully performed surgery, laser skin resurfacing, and skin care will restore a natural, more youthful appearance while delivering a more pleasant and balanced look.
-Dr. Zenn and Dr. Coan located in Durham, NC are experts in facial rejuvenation and will tailor your procedure to your individual needs.
+Dr. Coan located in Cary, NC is an expert in facial rejuvenation and will tailor your procedure to your individual needs.